 Yes.
 Our barcodes come from UCC (now called GS1-US), which is the official barcode body.
 UCC (the Uniform Code Council) first allocated our barcodes to a company in the USA (before UCC started charging annual membership fees).
 This company then on-sold a large block of numbers that they didn’t need, and we purchased some of these.

 For more information: Our barcode numbers were assigned by UCC (now called GS1-US) to manufacturers in the USA in the early 1990s before GS1-US had started charging membership fees.
 When GS1-US introduced annual membership fees in the early 2000s, these manufacturers refused to pay & took GS1 to Court.
-The manufacturers succeeding, winning an out-of-court settlement of about $4,000,000 USD.
+The manufacturers succeeded, winning an out-of-court settlement of about $4,000,000 USD.
 Under the terms of the settlement, these manufacturers owned their barcode numbers & did not have to pay any membership fees to GS1.
 Some of these manufacturers had large quantities of un-needed barcode numbers, so they chose to sell some of these numbers to other companies.
 This is where our barcode numbers come from.

 Yes, our barcodes are legal for use in South Africa (and worldwide) and are used on thousands of products in South Africa and over 80 other countries worldwide.
 They come from the same original system as GS1 barcodes.